 - publish an SEN information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time

 Your child’s school must publish information about the SEN provision that they make on their website in the SEN Information Report.
-You can also ask your child’s teacher or the school’s Special Educational Needs Coordinator for information about the SEN provision made by the school.
+You can also ask your child’s teacher or the school’s SENCO for information about the SEN provision made by the school.